Haivision/srt/docs/API-functions.md

 socket family (`AF_INET` or `AF_INET6`).
 This is now not required; this parameter is decided at the call of `srt_conenct` or `srt_bind`.

 * In UDT the `type` parameter was used to specify the file or message mode using `SOCK_STREAM` or `SOCK_DGRAM` symbols (with the latter being misleading, as the message mode has nothing to do with UDP datagrams and it's rather similar to the SCTP protocol).
-In SRT, set `SRTO_TRANSTYPE` to `SRTT_FILE` for file mode, which is stream mode (TCP-like) by default.
-Then set `SRTO_MESSAGEAPI` to true for the message mode (SCTP-like).
+In SRT these two modes are available by setting `SRTO_TRANSTYPE`.
+The default is `SRTT_LIVE`.
+If, however, you set `SRTO_TRANSTYPE` to `SRTT_FILE` for file mode, you can then leave the `SRTO_MESSAGEAPI option as false (default), which corresponds to "stream" mode (TCP-like), or set it to true, which corresponds to "message" mode (SCTP-like).

- these two modes are available by setting `SRTO_TRANSTYPE` to `SRTT_FILE`, and the message mode is set by `SRTO_MESSAGEAPI` option.

 ### srt_create_socket